 I pursue an approach to philosophy of science that is grounded on the empirical study of scientific practices, as informed by historical research, ethnographic methods used in the social and anthropological studies of science and technology, and collaboration with practicing scientists.
 My research spans the fields of history and philosophy of biology, science and technology studies and general philosophy of science.
 My current work focuses on the philosophy, history and sociology of data-intensive science, especially the rhetorics of 'data-driven' research, its relation to experimental practices and to the dissemination and handling of data online, and the role of digital technologies and automation in model organism biology, plant science and biomedicine.
 I am also researching the implications of the current emphasis on Open Science and Open Data (see my twitterfeed @sabinaleonelli).
-From March 2014 to February 2019, I am leading a comparative project on "the epistemology of data-intensive science" with the support of an ERC Starting Grant; and working on the digital divide as part of a Leverhulme Trust project headed by Brian Rappert.
+From 2014 to 2019, I am leading a comparative project on "the epistemology of data-intensive science" with the support of an ERC Starting Grant.
+I am also researching data practices in the developing world, and the relation between Open Science and the digital divide, as part of a Leverhulme Trust project headed by Brian Rappert.

 I serve as the Associate Director of the Exeter Centre for the Study of the Life Sciences (Egenis) and as the Associate Editor of the journal History and Philosophy of the Life Sciences.
-I am involved in several interdisciplinary research networks, such as the Knowledge/Value network led by the Department of Anthropology at the University of Chicago, and I am a member of the executive committees of the European Philosophy of Science Association, the UK Network for the Integrated History and Philosophy of Science, the Society for the Philosophy of Science in Practice and the European Advanced School for the Philosophy of Biology.
+I am a member of the executive committees of the European Philosophy of Science Association, the UK Network for the Integrated History and Philosophy of Science, the Society for the Philosophy of Science in Practice and the European Advanced School for the Philosophy of Biology.
 I am an elected member to the Global Young Academy (until 2017) and I coordinated the GYA positions on open science and globalisation of research.
 I serve as an ex officio member of the steering committee of GARNet, for which I produced a report on data dissemination practices in plant science.
 I am a member of the Society of Biology, and I help to coordinate the UK network for the History, Philosophy and Sociology of Plant Science.

 My research is divided into four strands: